SVG is a platform for two-dimensional graphics. It has two parts: an XML-based file

 oXygen adds SVG support by using the Batik package, an open source project

 developed by the Apache Software foundation.
-The SVG DTD is solved by the default XML
+The SVG DTD is solved through the default

 oXygen can render SVG by two means: